ess-dmsc/vmm-sdat/README.md

         The desired ratio for the matching can be set as optional argument, the default is 2 or 200\%, i.e. the charge in plane 0 has to be between 50\% and 200\% of the charge in plane 1

-    -save: Choose what to store.
-Only detector clusters = 0, plane and detector clusters = 1, all clusters and hits = 2 (a hit is a VMM3 channel over threshold).
-        Option 2 reates large files.
-Optional argument (default 0)
+    -save: Select which data to store in root file.
+Input is a 3 bit binary number. bit 0 (LSB): hits (a hit is a VMM3a channel over threshold) bit 1      : clusters plane" << std::endl;
+        bit 2 (MSB): clusters detector" << std::endl;
+        Examples:
+            0001: hits only
+            0100: clusters detector only
+            0111: everything, hits, clusters plane, clusters detector

+    -stats: Show statistics of the run (default 1, show all stats)

     -json: create a json file of the detector images.
 Optional argument (default 0)